 There's nothing like cheering on the Dawgs at Sanford Stadium, but an equally important game day tradition is tailgating before watching the Georgia Bulldogs play.
-Athens, GA, has one of the best tailgating scenes in the country, and we have the complete guide to where to park, what to bring, and other must-know tips!.
+Athens, GA, has one of the best tailgating scenes in the country, and we have the complete guide on where to park, what to bring, and other must-know tips.

 Where to tailgate: